-We use two exclusive monochromatic black and white inkjet systems with pigmented carbon ink.
-The Piezography® in Selenium and the new Piezography® Pro, which offers new possibilities.
+We use an exclusive black and white inkjet system with pigmented carbon ink.
+The Piezography® Pro which offers new possibilities.
 No color is added to create our grey and black shades.
 We use exclusively 7 to 10 black pigment inks and a superblack.
 The result is a very width and detailed modulation of the grey shades.

 The system allows us to create one million possible combinations of different tones and to blend or split-tone the warm and cool inks.
 It Includes the darkest matte black ink and a newly invented gloss optimizer, that surrounds each pigment particle.
 There is no gloss differential between the white of the paper and the image.
 Come visit us and see the quality yourself.

 We have tested and experimented a lot.
 Today we print on all kinds of paper.
 From superfine 20 gr/m2 Himalayan handmade paper to 450 gr/m2 handmade litho, including Japanese Awagami Factory washi ,Arches Velin BFK Rives, archival cotton rag and unique baryta paper.